-Since a linocut is a reductive process, I'm going to start with a black shape, then apply the brushes in white, so they look cut out of the black.
+Since a linocut is a reductive process, I'm going to start with a black shape and then apply the brushes in white, so they look cut out of the black.
 The remaining black areas will "print."

 I'm using this Creative Commons photo as a reference.
 You can of course use your own photo or sketch.
 Draw a simple branch shape, using the Pen Tool (P).
 Even though my reference photo does not have a branch, I'm going to add one for more visual interest.
 Make another path that follows the top edge of the branch shape.
 This will be the highlight.

 Select the highlight path and apply the Pattern Brush to it by clicking its thumbnail in the Brushes panel.
-Change to stroke color to white.
+Change the stroke color to white.

 If the stroke is too big or too small, you can change its point size in the Stroke panel.
-Alternately, you can click the Options of Selected Object icon at the bottom of the Brushes panel and change its size from there.
-This lets you fine tune the appearance of the selected path.
+Alternatively, you can click the Options of Selected Object icon at the bottom of the Brushes panel and change its size from there.
+This lets you fine-tune the appearance of the selected path.

 Draw two more paths inside the branch shape.
 Apply one of the texture brushes to give a woody texture.
 If necessary, adjust the scale of each path.
 Keep it simple.
 The finished branch is below.

-Draw a silhouette of the bird.
-Fill it with black.
+Draw a silhouette of the bird and fill it with black.
 You can do this quickly, using the Blob Brush Tool (Shift-B) or Pencil Tool (N).
-It doesn't have to be precise, because we're going for a hand-drawn look.
+It doesn't have to be precise because we're going for a hand-drawn look.
 Lock the silhouette shape.

 Start adding some white strokes to the head of the bird.
 Remember to think like a printmaker: By adding white strokes in Illustrator, it's as if you're removing sections of the black shape to create white (non-printing) areas of the print.

-Using some of the texture brushes you created in Section 1, Step 12, draw some strokes inside the wings.
+Using some of the texture brushes you created earlier, draw some strokes inside the wings.
 We're not trying to draw every single feather here, but just create a nice texture.